euroargodev/VirtualFleet/README.md

   - instantiation option ``vfield`` has been replaced by ``fieldset`` and now must take a Parcels fieldset instance.
   - simulate method have been renamed to be more explicit and now takes timedelta as values, instead of mixed integer units.

-### Why Virtual Fleet?

-The optimisation of the Argo array is quite complex to determine in specific regions, where the local ocean dynamic shifts away from *standard* large scale open ocean.
-These regions are typically the Western Boundary Currents where turbulence is more significant than anywhere else, and Polar regions where floats can temporarily evolve under sea-ice. **Virtual Fleet** aims to help the Argo program to optimise floats deployment and programming in such regions.

 ***
 "Virtual Fleet" is part of the Euro-ArgoRISE project.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no 824131.
 Call INFRADEV-03-2018-2019: Individual support to ESFRI and other world-class research infrastructures.